-Gradient wallpapers continue to be popular, and you can even make your own with iOS 16’s new Lock screen smarts (Add New Wallpaper > Color).
-But you’re limited to just a handful of colors, with no way to adjust any other default settings.
+Gradient wallpapers continue to be popular, and you can even make your own based versions in iOS via Settings > Add New Wallpaper > Color.
+But you’re limited to just a handful of colors, with few other adjustments available.

 If you like the idea of a gradient wallpaper but want to customize further than Apple allows, Ombre: Gradient Generator is probably the best iOS app for easily making your own.
 It’s free, or a buck to remove ads, and we found it to work better than the alternatives on the App Store.